junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 Download the paper '**Sung et al. 2008.pdf**' in this repository, and check **Figure 2**, which shows a phylogeny of Hypocreales fungi.
 Which clade would be your best candidate for choosing an outgroup for Ophiocordyceps phylogeny?

 If you already have an answer, but you are still unsure, looking for a published Ophiocordyceps phylogeny might be a good option.
-Download the figure '**Zhuang et al. 2005 Figure 3.png**', which shows an Ophiocordyceps phylogeny.
+Download the figure '**Zhuang et al. 2005 Figure 3.png**' in this repository, which shows an Ophiocordyceps phylogeny.
 Do you choose the same outgroup as they did (hint: *Tolypocladium* is equal to *Elaphocordyceps*)?

 # Part 4: Phylogenetic pipeline -- prepare your list of sequences and alignment
-Because we want to know whether the JPMA317 is *Paraisaria amazonica* or not, we need to sample both broadly and specifically, meaning that we need to collect sequences for multiple Ophiocordyceps clades and *Paraisaria amazonica* strains.
+Because we want to know whether the JPMA317 is *Paraisaria amazonica*, we need to sample both broadly and specifically, meaning that we need to collect sequences from multiple Ophiocordyceps clades and from *Paraisaria amazonica* strains.

+Check the figure '**Zhuang et al. 2005 Figure 3.png**' again.
+How many Ophiocordyceps clades does it define?